rohitashwachaks/megamind/docs/technical_implementation_overall.md

 ## Deployment Notes

 - Frontend: static host (Netlify/Vercel/GitHub Pages) with `/.well-known/assetlinks.json` optional for Android install.
-- Backend: Flask app containerized; SQLite for local/dev, Azure SQL/SQLite-compatible store for cloud; run behind HTTPS with CORS restricted to the frontend origin.
+- Backend: A Flask application, containerized for portability.
+It connects to a MongoDB or SQLite database for data persistence.
+It should be run behind a reverse proxy that provides HTTPS, and CORS should be restricted to the frontend origin.
 - Env config: `API_BASE_URL`, `PWA_ENABLED=true`, `TOKEN_REFRESH_THRESHOLD_MINUTES`.